T1taniumF0rge-Industries-Inc/Software/CONTRIBUTING.md

 ### Planned modes:

-1 - 19th December 2025 21:00 → 2nd Jan 2026 - Repository will go to **Offline** mode due to Christmas Holidays & New Year Celebrations.

-2 - 15th May 2026 → 14th July 2026 - Repository will go in **Hibernation** mode due to maintainers leave for personal reasons
+1 - 15th May 2026 → 14th July 2026 - Repository will go in **Hibernation** mode due to maintainers leave for personal reasons

 Thank you for your understanding, and we apologise for any inconveniences.